 This assignment would work best for upper elementary or middle school social studies classes or language arts literacy classes (though we offer some suggestions for other subjects below).

 Here are a few ways to modify a lesson involving family tradition videos to either extend the assignment or adapt it to other subjects:

 Before the lesson: Consider sending home a note to parents, letting them know you’ll be discussing family traditions in class and creating a video as part of that unit.
 Ask parents to talk to their children about family traditions, and request that they share images or video clips related to those traditions on a Google Drive, if possible.
-Students who don’t have personal images can still use stock images and video clips to tell the story of their family tradition.
-You can find free stock image sites in this blog post.
+Students who don’t have personal images can still use our library of Getty Images stock photos and video clips to tell the story of their family tradition.

 Session 1: Talk about the concept of tradition — what it is and how it relates to culture and family.
 Discuss how the holiday season is one with a lot of family traditions, and you’ll be asking them to share some of their family traditions in a video.